jay23606/minimal-htmx/README.md

 ***It also includes handling the back button correctly using History API***

+***I am also attaching form submit and anchor click events to document.body so that things like htmx.process are not as necessary***

 ***I also realized that I needed to apply the script nodes separately from other node types and trigger a load in some cases for things to work correctly for the demo***

 ## Documentation (mhtmx.js)